oasisprotocol/old-docs/src/operators/stake-management.md

 our node(s).
 The commission rate must be within bounds, which we can also configure.

-Let's generate a transaction to (i) tell everyone that our bounds allow us to set any rate (0%-100%) and that (ii) we'll take 50%.
+Let's generate a transaction to:

+* tell everyone that our bounds allow us to set any rate (0% - 100%), and
+* we'll take 50%.

 We're not allowed to change the commission bounds too close in near future, so you'd have to make changes a number of epochs in the future.